Daniel Knuth

 Daniel J. Knuth (July 3, 1945 - October 5, 2020) was an American politician, educator, and environmental consultant.

 Early life and education

 Knuth was born in Mabel, Minnesota and graduated from Mabel High School.
-He received his bachelor's degree in physical geography from Minnesota State University, Mankato and his master's and doctorate degrees in physical geography from Indiana University.
+He received his bachelor's degree in physical geography from Minnesota State University, Mankato and his master's and doctorate degrees in physical geography from Indiana University Bloomington.

 Career

 He worked as a hydrologist, as an environmental consultant and taught at Macalester College.
 Knuth served in the Minnesota House of Representatives from 1985 to 1988 and was a Democrat.
 Knuth lived in New Brighton, Minnesota with his wife and family.
 His daughter Kate Knuth and his brother-in-law Gordon Backlund also served in the Minnesota Legislature.

 Death

 Knuth died from Alzheimer's disease in New Brighton, Minnesota.